Welcome to the School of Psychology

 Second and third year students will have the opportunity to apply for the School of Psychology’s Undergraduate Research Assistantship Scheme.
 The scheme provides a wage for up to 4 undergraduates during the summer break, enabling them to get “hands on” experience of research with the supervision of a Staff researcher.
 The scheme aims to give students an insight into scientific research and provide training for those considering research and academia as a future career.

 The unique combination of skills that characterise the study of psychology are transferable across disciplines and into the world of work.
 These include skills in oral and written communication, the use of IT, numeracy and data analysis, team working, problem-solving, and skills in research methodology.
 We also intend that our course will prepare our graduates for, and stimulate their enthusiasm about pursuing continuing educational opportunities following graduation and indeed the course prepares our students to study Psychology at postgraduate level and to pursue professional training courses in an applied setting.
 In addition to support from Keele’s Careers and Employability Centre, as a Psychology student, you also have access to a dedicated Psychology Careers Officer, who can advise you on pathways to careers in Psychology, and help with writing CVs and cover letters.
-One-to-one Psychology careers appointments can be made by emailing Dr Donna Berry: email@example.com.
+The Psychology tutor with responsibility for employability is Nick Garnett (email@example.com).

-We have tried to keep this document brief and to the point.
+We have tried to keep these web pages brief and to the point.
 Please see the School of Psychology Undergraduate Student Handbook for greater detail.
 This can be found from the webpage www.keele.ac.uk/students.
 (Click to access the Keele Learning Environment (KLE), then “Psychology Noticeboard”, then “Learning Content” and finally, “Information for Undergraduates”).